microsoftarchive/keyvault-configuration-resolver-node/README.md

-# Azure KeyVault configuration secrets resolver
+# Azure KeyVault configuration secrets resolver (ARCHIVED)

+> This package has been archived and integrated into the painless-config-resolver NPM

 This library extends the official Azure KeyVault client library for Node.js with a new method, `resolveObjectSecrets`, that takes an object graph (typically a set of configuration